NUSTM/ACOS/README.md

 We are making the final preparations for the release of our data and code.
 They will be coming soon. -->

 # Aspect-Category-Opinion-Sentiment (ACOS) Quadruple Extraction
-This is data and code for the paper: Aspect-Category-Opinion-Sentiment Quadruple Extraction with Implicit Aspects and Opinions [[ACL 2021]](https://aclanthology.org/2021.acl-long.29.pdf).
+This repo contains the data sets and source code of our paper: Aspect-Category-Opinion-Sentiment Quadruple Extraction with Implicit Aspects and Opinions [[ACL 2021]](https://aclanthology.org/2021.acl-long.29.pdf).

 ## Requirements
 * Python 3.7
 * Pytorch 1.5.1

 ## Citation
-If you use the datasets and code in your research, please cite our paper as follows:
+If you use the data and code in your research, please cite our paper as follows:
 ```
 @inproceedings{cai2021aspect,
   title={Aspect-Category-Opinion-Sentiment Quadruple Extraction with Implicit Aspects and Opinions},